Primary Care Nurse Practitioner Residency (PC-NPR) Program

 - Increase access to high-quality primary care for veterans receiving care in the VHA by training NPs in a VA-based supportive educational program that prepares new NPs for full and autonomous care of all veterans receiving care in various healthcare settings.

-- Educate new NPs on a model of veteran-centric primary care consistent with the VA’s principles of the population’s healthcare need
+Educate new NPs on a model of veteran-centric primary care consistent with the VA’s principles of the population’s healthcare needs.

 Application Process and General Information